Aleks Krotoski

-Aleksandra Krystyna Theresa Krotoski (born October 22, 1974) is a broadcaster, journalist and social psychologist based in the United States who writes and broadcasts about social aspects of technology and interactivity.
+Aleksandra Krystyna Theresa Krotoski (born October 22, 1974) is an American broadcaster, journalist and social psychologist who writes and broadcasts about social aspects of technology and interactivity.
 She currently presents the BBC Radio 4 series The Digital Human.

 Early life

-Krotoski was born a U.S. citizen in Kuala Lumpur, Malaysia, but spent her early years in New Orleans, Louisiana.
+Krotoski was born a U.S. citizen in Kuala Lumpur, Malaysia, and spent her early years in New Orleans, Louisiana.
 Her parents, Wojciech Antoni "Al" Krotoski (1937–2016) and his then-wife Danuta (née Gwozdziowski), were Polish-American scientists who played a key role in revealing hypnozoites as the true mechanism of malarial relapse.

 Education

 Krotoski graduated with a BA in psychology from Oberlin College in Ohio in 1996.
 After moving to the UK and becoming a television presenter, she returned to university to study social psychology at the University of Surrey, where she completed an MSc in 2004 and a PhD in 2009.
 Her PhD thesis on social influence in Second Life examined "how information spreads around the social networks of the World Wide Web."